uw-thalesians/perceptia-servers/infrastructure/local/README.md

 ## Run Local Start Script

 The local start script [./localStartExample.ps1](./localStartExample.ps1) wraps the docker stack commands to start and stop the Perceptia backend.
-See the [docker stack config section below](#docker-stack-config) for how to connect to the backend one its running.
+See the [docker stack config section below](#docker-stack-config) for how to connect to the backend once its running.

 Note, you will need to create the Tls certs using the script in the encrypt directory before running the local start script for the first time.

 1. Read the [README in ./encrypt/](./encrypt/README.md) and follow the instructions there for running the createTlsCert.sh script to generate the Tls certificate and private key.
-These files will be used by the backend to accept requests using Tls (secure) connection.
+These files will be used by the backend to accept requests using a Tls (secure) connection.

 2. Run `docker swarm init` if you haven't already started or attached a swarm master

+        `docker swarm init`

 3. Run the localStatExample.ps1 script, see below: